What is Cholesterol and Must Know Facts About Cholesterol

-Besides above two components of LDL and HDL lipoproteins, there are two more components which constitute and make up the total cholesterol.
+Besides above two components of LDL Cholesterol and HDL Cholesterol, there are two more components that constitute a part of and make up the Total Cholesterol.
 They are VLDL lipoproteins and Triglycerides.

 VLDL lipoproteins are Very Low-Density Lipoproteins which are dangerous as they cause more plaque formation when high in number.
 Because of their very low density, they easily get stick to the artery walls and cell membranes thereby forming plaque.
 So it is very important for you to know about the levels of these VLDL lipoproteins which are normally not shown in your general cholesterol reports.

-Always try to ask for the total cholesterol reports from your diagnostics.
+- Always try to ask for the total cholesterol composition reports from your diagnostics.

 70 to 199 mg/dl